jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_enmapboxrepository.rst

-doc/                            EnMAP-Box Sphinx *.rst documentation enmapbox/                       EnMAP-Box source code enmapboxtesting/                Unit tests make/                           Scripts to setup the repository and build the EnMAP-Box QGIS Plugin examples/                       Code examples how to use the EnMAP-Box API examples/minimumexample/        Exemplary EnMAP-Box Application site-packages/                  Other python libraries the EnMAP-Box depends on
+doc/                            EnMAP-Box Sphinx *.rst documentation enmapbox/                       EnMAP-Box source code enmapboxtesting/                Unit tests scripts/                        Scripts to maintain the repository and build the EnMAP-Box QGIS Plugin examples/                       Code examples how to use the EnMAP-Box API examples/minimumexample/        Exemplary EnMAP-Box Application site-packages/                  Other python libraries the EnMAP-Box depends on